AndreCiambo/AndreCiambo/README.md

 ## 🛠️ *Skill Set*

-* CSV/XML/Open Data 🔄 : Proficiency in processing a variety of data formats, including CSV, XML, and open data sources for in-depth analysis.
+* CSV/XML/OPEN DATA 🔄 : Proficiency in processing a variety of data formats, including CSV, XML, and open data sources for in-depth analysis.

-* Excel/Pivot 📊 : Advanced skills in Microsoft Excel, especially in creating and interpreting complex data sets using Pivot Tables.
+* EXCEL 📊 : Advanced skills in Microsoft Excel, especially in creating and interpreting complex data sets using complex formulas, OLAP ( Pivot Table) and ETL ( Power Query).

 * SQL/DB/DBMS 🗄️: Comprehensive knowledge of SQL for effective data querying, manipulation, and management in various database management systems.
 Understanding of database structures and principles.

-* Python/Scraping🐍:  Strong capabilities in Python for data scraping and analysis, using tools like BeautifulSoup for extracting data from the web.
+* PYTHON 🐍:  Strong capabilities in Python for data scraping for extracting data from the web or Data Analysis using Pandas.

-* Microsoft Power BI 💡:  Expertise in Microsoft Power BI for crafting interactive and detailed reports and dashboards, translating data into actionable insights.
+* MICROSOFT POWER BI 💡:  Expertise in Microsoft Power BI for crafting interactive and detailed reports and dashboards, translating data into actionable insights.

-* Google Looker Studio 🔍:  Competent in using Google Looker Studio to develop sophisticated dashboards and reports, enhancing the ability to visualize and interpret data.
+* GOOGLE LOOKER STUDIO 🔍:  Competent in using Google Looker Studio to develop sophisticated dashboards and reports, enhancing the ability to visualize and interpret data.

 ## 👀 Professional Aspirations